simta1/cptools.nvim/README.md

 	end,
 }
 ```
+By default, all available [tools](/lua/cptools/tools/) are automatically registered, and they appear in the `:Cptools` menu in **alphabetical order**.
-By default, all available [tools](/lua/cptools/tools/*.lua) are registered.
-If you want to customize which tools appear in the :Cptools menu, you can explicitly list them:
+If you want to customize which tools appear (and in which order), you can explicitly list them.
+When you define `tools` in the config, the menu will show them **in the same order you specify**:
 ```lua
 {
 	"simta1/cptools.nvim",